Gibsol/tmuxcs/README.md

 ## TmuxCS

-Tmux CS (Cheat Sheet) is a terminal tmux reference written in Rust that will help people that begins using tmux to use it efficiently.
+Tmux CS (Cheat Sheet) is a terminal tmux reference written in Rust that will help people that begin using tmux to use it efficiently.

+## Project status

+Active development.